appdotnet/api-spec/annotations.md

 First here are some of the more technical details of annotations:

 - Each annotation can be thought of as a dictionary or JSON object.
-- Each User or Post is allowed at most 8192 bytes worth of annotations (in total, when serialized as JSON).
+- Each object (Channel, Message, Post, or User) is allowed at most 8192 bytes worth of annotations (in total, when serialized as JSON).
-- Post Annotations are immutable and can only be added to a Post at creation time.
+- Message and Post Annotations are immutable and can only be added at creation time.
-- User Annotations are mutable and can be updated at any time.
-Because they are mutable, each User can only have one annotation of each "type" (unlike Post annotations).
+- Channel and User Annotations are mutable and can be updated at any time.
+Because they are mutable, each object can only have one annotation of each "type" (unlike Post annotations).

 #### Annotation format